5PM Friday, September 25, 2015 (Winter 2016 and early admission F16)

-- Interviews are tentatively scheduled the week of February 10.
+- Interviews are tentatively scheduled for the week of October 5th.

 MIW Application and Interview Preparation Tips